 For me, it is the social trading aspect that makes eToro my favourite platform.
 I Started investing with very little money whilst at University.
 Now in 2019, I have an ROI of over 50%.
 Part of my success is partly due to being able to see other peoples analysis and sharing news sources and information.

-If you would like to read more about investing in eToro check out A Beginners Guide, Trading on eToro and Making Money Online. it provides a more in-depth look at eToro and how you can make money from eToro easily.
+If you would like to read more about investing in eToro check out A Beginners Guide, Trading on eToro. it provides a more in-depth look at eToro.

 Hopefully, this article has given you some ideas on how you can invest in stocks with little money!
 When investing the most important factor is your ability to be patient and hold your nerve when stocks go down!